Back

 You cannot expect customers to never challenge your prices.
 Let’s elaborate on this idea.
 For example, there always will be people who ask why your products are either so expensive or too affordable.
 Consequently, when you think of how much to charge for decorative cakes, for example, you need to supplement your pricing strategy with value presentation.
 Here’s what you can do.

 First of all, highlight quality ingredients and craftsmanship.
-Nowadays, creating engaging content, compelling text, and pages is easier than ever.
-Hence, emphasise the products you use and regularly showcase your works along with customers’ reviews.
+Nowadays, creating engaging content, compelling text, and images is easier than ever.
+Hence, emphasise the products you use and regularly showcase your work along with customers’ reviews.

 Here’s an example of how a UK-based cake business showcases its works.